mahmoudafadl/mahmoudafadl/README.md

 ## 👨‍💻 About Me

 - 🎓 Final-year Information Systems student at The Faculty of Computers and AI, Capital University
-- 📊 Data Scientist — DEPI / IBM Data Scientist Track
+- 📊 Data Scientist Trainee — DEPI / IBM Data Scientist Track
 - 🤖 Machine Learning Trainee — NTI / ITIDA
 - 🐍 Working mainly with Python and SQL
 - 📈 Interested in Data Analysis, Machine Learning, and Big Data